Vasilios Tsiartas: Sevilla

 This and his huge attacking presence lead to a move to Sevilla for a fee of 500,000,000 drachmas (€1.5 million).
-There, he was an influential captain and vital in team gaining promotion to the Primera Division.
-He was known in Seville as "El Mago" ("The Magician") due to his lethal ability with any free kicks combined with a powerful shot in or outside the box.
-He was also loved by the Sevilla fans and was one of the most important "10s" of the Andalusian team's history.
-He played four seasons in Andalusia, while he was also the leader of the team.
+There, he played a vital role in their promotion to La Liga.
+He was known in Seville as "El Mago" ("The Magician") for his lethal free kick accuracy and shot power.

 Return to AEK Athens

-Tsiartas returned to AEK Athens on 6 July 2000 for record fee of 1,400,000,000 drachmas (€3.5 million) on another successful four-year spell at AEK.
+Tsiartas returned to AEK Athens on 6 July 2000 for a then-record fee of 1,400,000,000 drachmas (€3.5 million) on another successful four-year spell at AEK.
 He was now the "maestro" of the build-up of the game, wearing his favorite "10" on the back, while he scored very often.
 He scored a total of 43 goals for the championship during his second spell in the team, he created a lot of goals for his teammates, while he was also an awesome duo with Demis Nikolaidis.
 On 27 April 2002 he won yet another Cup with AEK beating Olympiacos by 2–1 at the Olympic Stadium.
 He made a memorable appearance in the Champions League match in Nea Filadelfeia against Real Madrid in a 3–3 draw, when he scored an amazing goal with a foul and assisted two more goals, one by Christos Maladenis with a corner and one by Demis Nikolaidis also with an excellent foul.
 In total, Tsiartas had 196 appearances in AEK in the Greek championship and 80 goals, many of which are particularly impressive and today he is in the top 10 of the all time scorers of AEK for the championship.
 He also had 24 participations with 12 goals in the cup and 49 games with 10 goals in European games becoming 3rd scorer in the history of the team until today in European games, behind Demis Nikolaidis and Mimis Papaioannou.